ucsb-cs56-projects/cs56-games-alva/README.md

 ## Features to add:
 * Adding obstacles to test players reaction time and ability
 * Add an ultimate objective to the game, a way to win.
 Think the flag pole in Mario.
-* Create a background
+* Create a background.
 * Make new maps
-* Make the player flip around when they move
+* Add level editor GUI
+* Add animations for different things the robot can do (pushing boxes, flipping switches)
+* Ultimate objective: add to

 ## Things to refactor:
 * The physics engine.
 It currently is slow and doesn't work that well.
 Look into AABX collision or another method that is more efficient.